Memphis vs. Hawaii Hawaii Bowl NCAA Football Odds, Plays and Insights | December 24, 2021

 Hawaii Stats and Trends

-- This year, the Rainbow Warriors have an ATS record of 3-3 in their six games as an underdog of 7.5 points or more.
+- This year, the Rainbow Warriors have just two against the spread wins in five games as an underdog of 8.5 points or more.

-- Hawaii's games this season have gone over the total in five out of 12 opportunities (41.7%).

-- Hawaii is 3-2 against the spread and 5-1 overall in games when it records more than 29.3 points.

-- The Rainbow Warriors collect 405 yards per game, only 13 fewer than the 418 the Tigers allow.
+- The Rainbow Warriors rack up 28.8 points per game, comparable to the 29.3 the Tigers surrender.

-- When Hawaii piles up over 418 yards, the team is 3-2 against the spread and 5-1 overall.
+- In games that Hawaii churns out more than 418.0 yards, the team is 3-2 against the spread and 5-1 overall.

-- The Rainbow Warriors have turned the ball over 13 more times (28 total) than the Tigers have forced a turnover (15) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.